 Figure 5.10.2.1-1: Multicast MCCH information acquisition

-The UE applies the multicast MCCH information acquisition procedure to acquire the MBS multicast configuration information from the network.
+The UE applies the multicast MCCH information acquisition procedure to acquire the MBSMulticastConfiguration message from the network.
 The procedure applies to UEs configured to receive MBS multicast services in RRC_INACTIVE.

 5.10.2.2 Initiation